Our research on Canterbury

 The research also showed that unsettled insurance claims are having a negative impact on how people feel:

-The research was carried out by Opinions Market Research in November 2015.
-It consisted of a survey of a representative sample of 800 randomly selected individuals, aged 15 years or older living in Christchurch and the Waimakariri and Selwyn Districts, as well as eight focus groups.
+The research was carried out by Opinions Market Research in September 2016.
+It consisted of a survey of a representative sample of 800 randomly selected individuals, aged 15 years or older living in Christchurch and the Waimakariri and Selwyn Districts.

 - Download the 2016 All Right? research summary.